Stress

 In today’s world, it’s hard to avoid stress in one form or another.
-We may have some form of stress going on in our personal lives with maybe health, relationship, or money issues, or we could be under pressure at work.
-We emerged from the shock of the global pandemic, but now face rising inflation, political instability, and geopolitical conflicts, with the ongoing catastrophic climate crisis in the background.
-With challenges like this, it’s no wonder we sometimes feel a bit stressed out.
+We may have stress in our personal lives, with health, relationship, or money issues, or be under pressure at work.
+Also, anyone who watches the news may be deeply disturbed by the current state of the world.
+So, it’s no wonder we sometimes feel stress.

 Part of the challenge is that our bodies are still wired to react to threats in the same way as when we were hunter-gatherers over 60,000 years ago.
-This is the fight-or-flight reaction, which gets the body ready to deal with threatening situations.
-While this made sense facing a dangerous snake, we now experience many smaller, often intangible, challenges over the day as this same mechanism makes us experience stress.
+This is the fight-or-flight reaction, which prepares the body when we feel threatened.
+While this made sense facing a dangerous snake, we now experience many smaller, often intangible, challenges over the day, where this same mechanism triggers.
 And stress in today’s world is increasing.
-In the post-pandemic world anxiety and depression have increased by 25%, often compounded by the stress of uncertainty, loss, and isolation.
+A recent survey found that one in three adults regularly experiences high or extreme levels of stress.

-Of course, there’s positive stress that motivates us to get things done and negative stress, which damages our health and reduces our performance.
+Of course, there is positive stress that motivates us to get things done, and negative stress, which damages our health and reduces our performance.
 When we become stressed, the sympathetic nervous system stimulates the adrenal glands to release adrenaline and the “stress hormone”, cortisol.
 Adrenaline increases our heart rate and blood pressure, while cortisol shuts down non-essential systems in the body, alters the immune system, and affects our mood and emotions.
-Once the pressure or threat subsides, it can take between 20 to 60 minutes for the stress hormones to return the body to its normal level.
-If the stress is constant, the physical symptoms build up and remain in the body for much longer.
+Once the pressure or threat subsides, it can take between 20 and 60 minutes for the stress hormones to return the body to its normal level.
+If the stress is constant, the physical symptoms accumulate and remain in the body for much longer.

 Stress affects the brain, body, and emotions.
 Physical symptoms can include low energy, insomnia, headaches, aches, pain, and tension, as well as a lowered immune system.
-Higher levels of cortisol interfere with memory and learning, which can make it difficult to concentrate and focus.
-Emotionally we may feel overwhelmed, agitated, anxious, depressed, angry, and irritable and experience lower self-esteem.
+Higher levels of cortisol interfere with memory and learning, which makes it difficult to concentrate and focus.
+Emotionally, we may feel overwhelmed, agitated, anxious, depressed, angry, and irritable, and experience lower self-esteem.

 Interestingly, the stress response can be triggered by both real and imagined threats.
 We interpret the world through our thoughts and feelings, which are not always reliable guides to reality.
 Our mind is so powerful that simply believing anxious thoughts is enough to trigger the symptoms of stress.

 Another cause of stress is our tendency to react automatically, often out of unconscious habit.
-For instance, we skim-read an email that triggers fear and anger and then reinforces these feelings with emotionally charged thoughts about who’s to blame.
+For instance, we skim-read an email that triggers fear and anger and then reinforce these feelings with emotionally charged thoughts about who is to blame.

 There are several ways to work with stress.
-These include identifying what causes the stress in our lives and proactively working on reducing their impact.
-Some ways to reduce stress could include changing the way we prioritize and manage our workload, being more assertive about not taking on more work, taking exercise to work off tensions, and socializing.
+These include identifying what causes stress in our lives and proactively working on reducing its impact.
+Some ways to reduce stress could include changing the way we prioritize and manage our workload, being more assertive about not taking on more work, taking exercise to relieve tension, and socializing.

 Practicing mindfulness also has a useful role to play.
 Awareness of our body, thoughts, and emotions allows us to notice the signs of stress earlier, as well as helping us observe how we interpret our experience.
 Once we have noticed the symptoms of stress, we can use mindfulness techniques to help release physical tension, settle mental agitation, allow negative emotions to dissolve, and bring kindness and compassion to ourselves.
-By releasing tension and stress we’ll have the resources that allow a bit of space and flexibility to respond appropriately, rather than reacting automatically.
-These techniques work when they are practised and experienced during challenging situations, which is not always easy.
-Over time they can make a real difference in our ability to manage stress and can bring greater stability, balance, and clarity into our lives.
+By releasing tension and stress, we will have the resources that allow a bit of space and flexibility to respond appropriately, rather than reacting automatically.
+These techniques work when practiced and experienced during challenging situations, which is not always easy.
+Over time, they can make a real difference in our ability to manage stress and can bring greater stability, balance, and clarity into our lives.

 Suggested weekly practice